alphagov/govuk-import-export-prototype/guide/doing-business-financial-sanctions/overview.markdown

 ## If you find out someone you’re dealing with is subject to financial sanctions

-If you find out that someone you’re dealing with is subject to financial sanctions, you must immediately:
+If you find out that a person or organisation you’re dealing with is subject to financial sanctions, you must immediately:

 - stop dealing with them
 - freeze any assets you are holding for them

-Then [tell the Office of Financial Sanctions Implementation ](/guide/doing-business-financial-sanctions/get-help.html) as soon as possible.
+Then [tell the Office of Financial Sanctions Implementation](/guide/doing-business-financial-sanctions/get-help.html) as soon as possible.

-You won’t be prosecuted unless you knew that the person you were dealing with was subject to financial sanctions (or reasonably, you should have known).